gabrielLV-BR/sistema-de-matriculas-backend/src/Matriculas.Common/README.md

-# Common
+# COMMON

-Reusable code between microservices
+Common files for micro-services